Sunday, June 25, 2017

 The Philadelphia 76ers, desperate for a title after some agonizing close calls, made the trade that brought Big Mo in, and he joined with Julius "Dr. J" Erving, Bobby Jones and Andrew Toney to build one of the greatest teams ever.
 In his Hampton Roads accent, Malone predict a sweep of all 3 Playoff series: "Fo', fo', fo'."
 It didn't quite work out, as they went 12-1.
 (The 2002 Los Angeles Lakers went 15-1, and this year's Golden State Warriors topped that with 16-1.
 Going undefeated has never been done, not even by the old Boston Celtics in the 2-round era.)
 But they did win the title, with Malone winning the Finals MVP, and the Sixers haven't done it since.

 His Number 24 is retired by the Rockets, and his Number 2 (Jones wore 24) by the 76ers.
-He was named to the Basketball Hall of Fame, the ABA All-Time Team and the NBA's 50th Anniversary 50 Greatest Players.
+He was named to the Basketball Hall of Fame, and is 1 of 5 players named to both the ABA All-Time Team and the NBA's 50th Anniversary 50 Greatest Players.

 4. Bruce Smith of Norfolk.
 No Virginia native has ever won the Heisman Trophy.
 A man named Bruce Smith won it in 1941, but he was a running back at the University of Minnesota.
 This Bruce Smith might have been better.
 You know what he did as a defensive end for 19 years in the NFL?
 As Dennis Hopper said in a Nike commercial, "Bad things, man!
 I mean bad things!"